-Do you know where your handbag comes from?
+Do you know where your handbag, or your fish, comes from?

 Knowing more about where products come from is vital to brands and retailers – and being aware if there slavery or huge environmental damage in their supply chain is integral.